DynamicaBot/DynamicaWebsite/docs/intro.md

 ## Invite

-Invite Dynamica to your server with this [invite link](https://discord.com/api/oauth2/authorize?client_id=916643283118198804&permissions=285212688&scope=bot%20applications.commands).
+Invite Dynamica to your server with this [invite link](https://discord.com/api/oauth2/authorize?client_id=916643283118198804&permissions=8&scope=bot%20applications.commands).

 The bot requires a few different permissions (mainly to shuffle and create channels) but also to register slash commands!

-## Dynamica Manager Role

-As soon as Dynamica has joined your server it will create a roll called `Dynamica Manager`.
-This role is needed for anyone to make changes to the bot's settings like aliases or the channel name template.
-You can give anyone on the server the role and it doesn't give them extra permissions, it just allows them to use Dynamica's slash commands.

 ## Create a channel